 - Reduce the heat to medium-low and add the garlic for 1 minute (watch out because it burns fast) and the thyme.
 Add lemon juice and sauté for 2 more minutes.

 - Pour in 2 cups hot chicken broth (or hot water), add the bay leaf and slide the chicken back into the skillet.
 Cook for 30 minutes.
 You may add some more broth or water along the way.

 - Pour in one more cup hot broth (or hot water) and add the orzo.
 Reduce heat to low, season to taste and cook for another 10 minutes.
 Add some more hot broth or hot water if it is too dry.

-- Remove from heat and let sit 5 minutes.
+- Remove from heat and let sit for 5 minutes.
 Serve topped with fresh thyme and feta cheese if desired.